 - Musicheads Essentials: The Flaming Lips, The Soft Bulletin

-Inspired by artists from Prince to James Brown to Kanye West, Chance the Rapper lives up to his name: He takes chances.
+Inspired by artists from Prince to James Brown to Kanye West, Chance The Rapper lives up to his name: He takes chances.
 As a high school senior, Chance found himself at the forefront of a bustling Chicago hip hop scene after spontaneously releasing his debut mixtape that was recorded over 10 days in a public library studio.
 A year after its release, he was already playing the local but ginormous music festival Lollapalooza, not 10 miles from his South Chicago neighborhood.
-At 22 years old, Chance's latest project is with Donnie Trumpet and the Social Experiment, whose "Sunday Candy" was a favorite of The Current listeners in 2015.
+At 23 years old, Chance's latest gospel-inspired mixtape Coloring Book dropped last month.
+2015's "Sunday Candy" with Donnie Trumpet and the Social Experiment was a favorite of The Current listeners.

 Polica first came through the woodworks in 2011 when producer Ryan Olson assembled some of Minneapolis' finest musicians.
 Following their distinctive debut Give You the Ghost, Polica garnered well-deserved national attention for their 2013 follow-up, which featured Bon Iver's Justin Vernon on its lead single.
 Like Shulamith, the title of their latest effort commends the philosophies of a local artist collective admired by lead vocalist Channey Leaneagh.
 United Crushers is another synth-pop, bass-pounding, drum-heavy delight from a group that has graced major festival stages including Bonnaroo, Glastonbury, Coachella and Austin City Limits.